kathleenfwang/AndroidAnimalCrossingFish/README.md

 # KotlinACFish

-- Displays current fish information available in Animal Crossing New Horizons
+- Displays current fish information available in Animal Crossing New Horizons using ACNH API
 - Can filter by fish location: River, Sea, etc.
 <br>